Francesco Guccini: Style

 Guccini's lyrical and poetic style has been praised by many, including famous authors and singer-songwriters.
 Fellow singer-songwriter Roberto Vecchioni said about Guccini: "he's not a singer of stories, he's a singer of thoughts and a singer of doubts", while Nobel Prize winner Dario Fo called him a "voice of truth".

-Despite the length of his career, there are some defining characteristics, such as the use of different registers, the literary references to several writers, and the use of a variety of themes to reach moral conclusions.
+Throughout his lengthy career, some defining characteristics stand out in his work, such as the use of different registers, the literary references to several writers, and the use of a variety of themes to reach moral conclusions.
 His lyrics frequently have a metaphysical tone and existential motifs, and are often centered around portrayals of people and events.
 Guccini's voice is baritonal, with a noticeable rhotacism.
 Most of his songs, especially early in his career, are folk rock.